 You can use our pond liner calculator below to find the perfect size for your needs.
 You can also use our advanced pond calculator, which will tell you the exact size you'll need amongst a host of other important information, like your recommended pond pump GPH, filter size, pond volume, and more!

 To use the calculator, choose your preferred unit of measurement and enter your pond's length, width, and depth.
-We recommend entering your pond's longest length, deepest depth, and widest width to ensure you have enough liner to cover your pond completely.
+I recommend entering your pond's longest length, deepest depth, and widest width to ensure you have enough liner to cover your pond completely.

 How to Install a Pond Liner